zenium-community/zenium/doc/multisig-tutorial.md

 The current PSBT version (v0) is defined in [BIP 174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki).

-For simplicity, the destination address is taken from the `participant_1` wallet in the code above, but it can be any valid bitcoin address.
+For simplicity, the destination address is taken from the `participant_1` wallet in the code above, but it can be any valid zenium address.

 The `walletcreatefundedpsbt` RPC is used to create and fund a transaction in the PSBT format.
 It is the first step in creating the PSBT.